 At this time, we do not offer a payment plan for our training.
 Students are responsible for paying the full cost of training upon registration.

 Unarmed D.C.
 Special Police Officers are required to complete forty (40) hours of training before they can be commissioned.
 This class is offered online.
 We do not offer in-person training for this class.

 Armed D.C.
 Special Police Officers are required to complete eighty (80) hours of training before they can be commissioned.
-This class is offered online for Phase 1 and Phase 2 is offered as a Monday-Friday weekday class for eight (8) hours a day or two back-to-back weekends (Saturday & Sunday) for ten (10) hours a day.
+This class is offered online for Phase 1 and Phase 2 is offered in-person as a Monday-Friday weekday class for eight (8) hours a day or two back-to-back weekends (Saturday & Sunday) for ten (10) hours a day.

 After successful completion of the class, you have ninety (90) calendar days to submit your proof of training to DCSOMB.
 After the ninety-first (91st) day, your certificate of completion will expire and you will have to take the class again.

 Private citizens cannot petition the government of the District of Columbia for a special police officer commission without having a sponsor from a DC government agency, private security agency, university, college, a law enforcement agency, or other employer authorized under Title 6A, Chapter 11.
 The special police officer licensing program is regulated by the District of Columbia's Metropolitan Police Department (MPD) Security Officer's Management Branch (SOMB).